 My Favorite Cleaning Tools

 I’ve used and loved Oreck vacuum cleaners in the past.
-They’re moderately priced, run for years, and you can get them repaired at Oreck stores instead of throwing them away when something goes wrong.
+They’re moderately priced, run for years, and you can get them repaired at Oreck stores (in my experience, sometimes for free) instead of throwing them away when something goes wrong.

 Also, I’ve found that with the Oreck, it’s fairly simple to trouble shoot and fix little problems yourself.
 My boys and I have done so several times.

 But my newest vacuum is an Electrolux Precision.
 I bought it in a moment of desperation when the Oreck I had used for years finally went kaput.
-I believe I was pregnant or had a new baby at the time, nevertheless I didn’t want to go out and shop the Oreck store… thank you Amazon Prime.
+I believe I was pregnant or had a new baby at the time.
+For what ever reason, I didn’t want to go out and shop the Oreck store… thank you Amazon Prime.

 It’s my first time owning a bagless vacuum, and I love it.
 Not having to buy bags takes one more thing off my to-do list, and emptying it is not a big deal.
 I simply take it outside to our outside trash cans and dump it so dust doesn’t fly around my home.